kedro-org/kedro-viz/README.md

 #### Compatibility with Kedro and Kedro-datasets

-Ensure your Kedro, Kedro-Viz and Kedro-datasets versions are supported by referencing the following table:
+Ensure your `Kedro`, `Kedro-Viz` and `Kedro-datasets` versions are supported by referencing the following table:

 <table>
     <tr>